gv1999/YouTube_video_summarization/README.md

 ### 4. Access the Web Interface
 Open a web browser and go to `http://localhost:5000` to enter a YouTube URL and get a summary.

-## Deploying to Vercel

-1. **Create a GitHub Repository**: Push your code to a GitHub repository.
-2. **Deploy on Vercel**: Connect your GitHub account to [Vercel](https://vercel.com), select your repository, and deploy your project.
-3. **Access Your Deployed Site**: Vercel will provide a link to access your live app.

 ## Usage

 1. Enter a YouTube URL in the input field.